 Also the capital city of India, New Delhi is the largest commercial city in Northern India.

-It counts almost 22 million inhabitants, who speak Hindi for the most part.
+It counts 250.000 inhabitants (within the district of Delhi, where live 16.3 milions inhabitants), who speak Hindi for the most part.
 English remains a formal language when it comes to business or government institutes, New Delhi being a cosmopolitan city due to the multi-ethnic and multi-cultural presence of the vast Indian bureaucracy and political system.

 In 2016, New Delhi became one of the hundred cities in India chosen by Prime Minister Narendra Modi to be developed as a smart city.